“The general who wins a battle makes many calculations in his temple before the battle is fought.” Sun Tzu

-(1) It helps them plan the work and work the plan, and
+(1) They learn to plan their work and work their plan and

-(2) elevates their competency, for when they are in a closing role.
+(2) elevate their competencies, for when they are in a closing role.

 Whether or not you’re asked to prepare and present a QBR, prepare one anyway – for yourself and the field sales reps you serve.

-QBR’s are typically created in PowerPoint.
+QBR’s are typically created in PowerPoint or Prezi, but can take on a variety of forms.
 Download this template.